Cheapest Ways to Transfer Money Abroad (Made Easy)

 As I mentioned before, this is often overlooked.

-Basically, it’s the cost for you of timing your exchange poorly.
+Basically, it’s the cost of youtiming your exchange poorly.

 All exchange rates move every 3 seconds.

-This was because the Bank of England announced that the UK economy was expected to slow.
+This was because the Bank of England announced it was to hold interest rates at their current level.

-This is one example of news moving the markets.
+This is one example of financial news moving the markets.

 It happens multiple times a day across all currencies.